Historical topics

 READ MORE

-People who migrated to Brussels from the former Belgian colony in the Congo talk about their lives in both worlds in the Belgian interviews.
+Two women who spent their very different childhoods in the former Belgian colony in the Congo and had to flee to Brussels in 1960 talk about their lives in both worlds in the Belgian interviews.

 READ MORE